cmcouto-silva/ringmaster/README.md

 ### Installing dependencies

 On Mac OS X, Homebrew is recommended for installing and upgrading Python.
-On Linux, distro package managers (apt-get for Ubuntu, yum for Fedora, ...) should work, but versions of Python may be old.
+On Linux, distro package managers (apt-get for Ubuntu, yum for Red Hat, ...) should work, but versions of Python may be old.
 Other versions of Python are likely to work, but have not been tested.